MONITORING ENROLLMENT AND PROJECTIONS

 - helps APS more accurately allocate staffing and other resources for the next fiscal year’s budget.

-MANAGING ENROLLMENT AND PROJECTIONS
+MANAGING ENROLLMENT GROWTH AND PROJECTIONS

 Several tools help APS meet the short- and long-term needs of enrollment growth.
 These include: